Actionstep trust accounting = fewer headaches & peace of mind

 - Linked system accounts: choose which account codes are linked to Trust Liabilities, Trust Transfers and Statutory Deposits.

 - Bulk import specifications: configure settings for when you carry out receipt or payment imports.
 Imports are not recommended - see below in this article for more detail.

 - Additional settings: change trust settings, i.e. you can configure default payment reasons

 "I've been recording trust transactions in another system - how do I carry these over into Actionstep?"

-We do not recommend that you tackle the trust import - it is available in certain jurisdictions on the Practice Pro and Enterprise products and would allow you to import all your transactions, BUT even if you are eligible to use this feature, it's complexity often causes people to have issues.
+We do not recommend that you tackle the trust import - it is available in certain jurisdictions on the Practice Pro and Practice Pro + Accounting products and would allow you to import all your transactions, BUT even if you are eligible to use this feature, it's complexity often causes people to have issues.

 We recommend carrying across trust opening balances.

 - Pick a date that you want to start recording trust within Actionstep

 - At this selected date, you will stop recording trust transactions in your previous system